Crave (Madonna and Swae Lee song): Background and composition

 In 2017, Madonna relocated to Lisbon when seeking a top football academy for her son David Banda, who wanted to become a professional soccer player.
 While living in the city, she began meeting artists; painters and musicians, who would invite her to "living room sessions".
 In these sessions, they would bring food and sit around the table, and musicians would start playing instruments, singing Fado and samba music.
-On April 15, 2019, Madonna revealed Madame X as the album's title.
+On April 15, 2019, Madonna revealed her upcoming fourteenth studio album Madame X as the album's title.
 For the album, she worked with longtime collaborator Mirwais, who had previously contributed to her albums Music (2000), American Life (2003) and Confessions on a Dance Floor (2005), as well as Mike Dean, who served as a producer on Rebel Heart (2015), and Diplo.
 Madonna stated that "Crave" was one of the first songs she wrote for Madame X, but had to put on hold when she began working with other musicians in Lisbon.
 When Madonna revisited all the songs she had written, she listened to the track again and thought a male voice was needed on it, and asked Swae Lee to sing with her due to liking his voice.
 Of Madonna having approached him, Swae Lee said he was very excited; "we chilled in the studio in L.A.
 Just me, her and Mike Dean [...] and we would just bounce ideas off each other, it was cool."

 "Crave" was written by Madonna, Swae Lee and Starrah, while production was handled by the singer, Dean, and Billboard.
 It has been described as a midtempo pop, trap, and hip hop ballad that features acoustic guitar, and hand-clap beat.
 Lyrically, according to Madonna, the song is about "desire and longing", and "chasing after [someone who is] running away".
 It presents influence from Lisbon's traditional Fado music and begins with Madonna singing "I'm tired of being far away from home, far from what can help, far from where it's safe", being a likely reference to the fact that the album was created while she was living in Lisbon.
 Madonna "sighs and sings breathlessly" until Swae Lee joins her for a "breezy chorus" about feelings that never fade, as both sing "'Cause you're the one I crave / And my cravings get dangerous", with their voices "twisting themselves around each other" until they lock in place.
 Daniel Megarry from Gay Times noted that "Crave" is sonically "a continuation of the vibe that Madonna debuted with lead single 'Medellín', moving away from dance-heavy sound of previous albums Rebel Heart and MDNA and stripping things back á la Ray of Light, her magnum opus".